 When it comes to allergies, springtime doesn’t mess around, especially in Texas.
 Our state has some seasonal allergies to reckoned with.
-In fact, San Antonio, Dallas, Austin, Houston, El Paso, and McAllen all made the Allergy and Asthma Foundation of America’s list of worst cities in the U.S. for spring allergies.
+In fact, Canyon Lake, Dallas, Austin, Houston, El Paso, and McAllen all made the Allergy and Asthma Foundation of America’s list of worst cities in the U.S. for spring allergies.

 For Texans who’d like to avoid drowsiness-inducing medication, fortunately, there are some simple changes that can be made around the house to help with allergies.
 We’ve divided these housekeeping tips into the following time-based categories:

 Give these a try, and enjoy improved indoor air quality and a more hypoallergenic home!

 Remove Your Shoes Indoors

 This is a healthy practice all around, whether someone in your household suffers from allergies or not.
 When you wear shoes throughout your home, whatever they picked up outside they are now bringing inside.
 This could be allergy-triggering dust and pollen or even E. coli bacteria or fecal matter, according to a study conducted at the University of Arizona.
 Think about it--do you really want to wear the same shoes you wore in a public restroom in your kitchen, living room, or bedroom?

 The excess moisture and humidity in bathrooms can make them a prime location for one of springtime’s biggest allergens: mold.
 To prevent mold spores from resulting in mold growth in your bathroom, be sure to run your bathroom’s fan for at least 30 minutes after you shower.

 Vacuum with a HEPA Vacuum Cleaner